qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/outcomes.md

 🎉 Our workshop concluded on May 25, 2023.
 Thank you to all participants for making this workshop a success!

+Over the course of the workshop, participants engaged on topics including:

+* Foundational geospatial data concepts
+* Open science and geospatial data standards
+* Making data analysis-ready
+* Literate programming
+* Symbolizing data

+Through exercises related to each of these topics, participants produced Jupyter Notebooks, engaged in group discussions and posted notes on GitHub Discussions, and used QGIS to explore, symbolize, and inspect data alongside QGreenland.

+We learned a lot from our participants and we are very grateful for their engagement!

 ## ✨ What our participants created